marqs85/snes_dejitter/installation/SNS-CPU-GPM-02/README.md

 Steps

 1. Remove R4, R5 and R25 from SNES mainboard
-2. Leave C8 unpopulated on snes_dejitter board
+2. Leave C8 unpopulated on snes_dejitter board (on v1.2 revision leave JP3 open)
+3. Short JP2 on snes_dejitter board (v1.2 revision only)
-3. Cover copper areas on the bottom of snes_jitter with electrical tape
+4. Cover copper areas on the bottom of snes_dejitter with electrical tape
-4. Attach snes_dejitter on the bottom of SNES mainboard via double-sided adhesive tape
+5. Attach snes_dejitter on the bottom of SNES mainboard via double-sided adhesive tape
-5. Connect 5V, GND, CSYNC_i, CSYNC_o and MCLK_o as shown in image below
+6. Connect 5V, GND, CSYNC_i, CSYNC_o and MCLK_o as shown in image below

 ![](sns-cpu-gpm-02.jpg)